Updated June 2017

 It's also expensive to withdraw cash on a credit card.
 And while that fact doesn't affect your credit score, it does affect your finances.
 That's why our usual mantra is: NEVER, EVER withdraw cash on a credit card.

 That's what I read in your credit scoring guide.
 But in your cheap overseas guide, you say I should withdraw cash on my credit card.
 Yes.
-This is the exception that proves the rule – withdrawing cash on a specialist overseas credit card when you're on holiday overseas can actually be a good MoneySaving thing to do, as it's often the cheapest way to get cash.
+This is the exception that proves the rule – withdrawing cash on a specialist overseas credit card when you're on holiday overseas can actually be a good MoneySaving thing to do, as it's often a cheap way to get cash.

 But you shouldn't just withdraw cash overseas on any credit card – most will charge you a fortune for it.

-So you need to know which one to pick – with some of the Cheap Travel Credit Cards, and the Halifax Clarity in particular, the charges to withdraw cash are so low that doing so beats any bureaux de change.
+So you need to know which one to pick – with some of the Cheap Travel Credit Cards, the charges to withdraw cash are so low that doing so usually beats bureaux de change.

 More 60 seconds

 Aargh!
 You're confusing me.
 Should I do it or not?
 We've spoken to lenders and credit reference agencies.
-In isolation, withdrawing cash on your credit card shouldn't kibosh any credit applications you make (though other lenders won't know that's why you're withdrawing cash).
+In isolation, withdrawing cash on your credit card a couple of times a year on holiday shouldn't kibosh any credit applications you make (though other lenders won't know that's why you're withdrawing cash).

 This is because lenders don't make decisions about whether to grant you credit solely based on your credit record.
 When you apply for credit, your lender will credit check you.
 But it'll also use anything you've told it on your application form, and information on any other accounts you have with it when deciding.